-Is it possible to use a Cloud Framework to better secure your datacenter?
-Does cloud technologies provide a secure framework for building more than just clouds?
+Is it possible to use a cloud framework to better secure your datacenter?
+Do cloud technologies provide a secure framework for building more than just clouds?
 We all know that virtualization is a building block to the cloud, but there may be a way to use cloud frameworks to first secure your datacenter before you launch a private, public, or hybrid cloud.
-In essence, we can use tools like vCloud Director to provide a more secure environment that properly segregates trustzones from one another while allowing specific accesses.
+In essence, we can use tools like vCloud Director to provide a more secure environment that properly segregates trust zones from one another while allowing specific accesses.

-There is an ever increasing number of data protection providers creating replication receiver clouds as they team up with cloud service providers.
-This could herald the end of on premise tape use for some enterprises, leaving tape to be used primarily by cloud providers.
-There are major benefits for Quantum, Zerto, Veeam, and others to form replication receiver clouds, but these clouds are not just or storage anymore.
+There is an ever-increasing number of data protection providers creating replication receiver clouds as they team up with cloud service providers.
+This could herald the end of on-premise tape use for some enterprises, leaving tape to be used primarily by cloud providers.
+There are major benefits for Quantum, Zerto, Veeam, and others to form replication receiver clouds, but these clouds are not just for storage anymore.
 They could be purely for storage, but this is not a big win for the cloud service providers.
 So why would cloud service providers be interested in being a storage endpoint for data protection?
 Why are they concerned with backup and offering it as a service?
 Continue reading New Breed of Replication Receiver Clouds

 So what is the difference between virtualization and cloud computing, and why should you care.
 If you have virtualization, do you have cloud computing?
 If you have virtualization do you need cloud computing?
 How is the ROI for cloud computing different or better than the ROI for cloud computing?
 Does cloud computing help me compete with Amazon EC2?
 Does Cloud Computing help me virtualization business critical applications?
 How does cloud computing fit into VMware’s automated IT Operations vision?
 These important questions, and the answers to them will determine how Cloud Management does as a category in 2012 and beyond.
 Continue reading The 2012 Cloud Management Challenge